 We would prefer to bring a property back in to use through a negotiated process and provision of support and incentives.
-However, if the owner does not engage with the Empty Homes Officer and they continue to leave their dwelling empty, the Council will give consideration to the use of enforcement action.
+However, where there is no positive engagement, and the dwelling remains empty, the Council will give consideration to the use of enforcement action.

 Contact us about an empty dwelling

 Do you know an empty dwelling?
 Is it causing a nuisance?
 Is it an eyesore?

 If so, we would like to know about it.
 We have developed ways to encourage owners to bring their homes back into use.
 Our Empty Homes Officer will contact the owner, identify the problems and design solutions.

 For further advice please contact:Private Sector Housing Team,